 Am I eligible?

-State/Territorial governments, inter-state agencies, local governments, and Tribal governments are all eligible.
+State/Territorial governments, inter-state agencies, local governments, and Tribal governments were all eligible.

 How can I access the money?